evalscience/deepgov-devfest-bhutan/README.md

 - **Transparent Process**: Open-source system ensures citizens understand how their input is collected and analyzed
 - **Meaningful Recognition**: Civic engagement credentials reward sustained participation in national visioning processes
 - **Voice-First Accessibility**: Voice message support enables participation regardless of literacy levels or physical disabilities
-- **Self-Hoste Option**: The code is written to completely swap out the OpenAI API with a self-hosted Ollama option (described below) to ensure data sovereignity
+- **Self-Hosted Option**: The code is written to completely swap out the OpenAI API with a self-hosted Ollama option (described below) to ensure data sovereignity

 ### **Innovation Factor**